n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 "Reph" must be moved from the beginning of the syllable to its final position.
-Because Telugu incorporates the `REPH_POS_AFTER_POST` shaping characteristic, this final position is immediately after the any post-base consonant forms.
+Because Telugu incorporates the `REPH_POS_AFTER_POST` shaping characteristic, this final position is immediately after any post-base consonant forms.

   - If the syllable does not have a base consonant (such as a syllable